chirp/chirp-embedded-examples/microsoft-mxchip/README.md

 ## Setup

-Copy/paste your Chirp app key, secret and config string for the `16kHz` protocol into the `credentials.h` file.
+Copy/paste your Chirp app key, secret and config string into the `credentials.h` file.
-Currently only the `16kHz` protocol will work on embedded devices.
+*Important*: Currently only the `16kHz` and `16khz-mono` protocols will work on embedded devices.

 ## Building